 - Chill coconut milk in the refrigerator overnight or more.
 (Let it sit in the fridge for overnight, the choice of coconut milk or cream is very important.
-There are many brands which have many additives or thickeners and because of that they don’t separate even after weeks in the refrigerator (so try to choose more natural ones which has less thickeners inside Make sure that you don´t shake the can to encourage separation of the cream and liquid).
-After chilling you should get liquid and thickened cream like cream cheese on top.
+There are many brands which have many additives or thickeners and because of that, they don’t separate even after weeks in the refrigerator (so try to choose more natural ones which have fewer thickeners inside Make sure that you don´t shake the can to encourage separation of the cream and liquid).
+After chilling, you should get liquid and thickened cream like cream cheese on top.
 If you don´t have that, then there´s something wrong with the coconut cream).

 - The next day, chill a large mixing bowl 10 minutes in the refrigerator before whipping.

 - Remove the coconut milk from the fridge without shaking and remove the lid.
 Scrape out the top, thickened cream and leave the liquid behind (for example, use in smoothies).